Oleksandr Hereha: Political career

 Hereha was first elected as a People's Deputy of Ukraine in the 2012 Ukrainian parliamentary election as the candidate from Ukraine's 192nd electoral district.
 Elected as an independent, he joined the Party of Regions faction in the Verkhovna Rada (Ukraine's parliament).
 In 2014, he voted in favour of the anti-protest laws aimed at curbing the Euromaidan protests.
 He left the Party of Regions faction in February 2014.

 In the 2014 Ukrainian parliamentary election, he won re-election with 73.86% of the vote, defeating the next-closest challenger, Myroslav Musiy, from the People's Front.
 He founded the party For Tangible Solutions in 2015.
 In the 2019 Ukrainian parliamentary election, he was again re-elected as a People's Deputy, winning 45.95% of the vote and defeating his closest competitor, Vasyl Humenyuk, from Servant of the People.
 Following his election, he became a member of For the Future.
 He is a member of the Verkhovna Rada Committee on tax, finance, and customs policy.

+He is a member of the groups on inter-parliamentary relations with the Kingdom of Spain; the Italian Republic; the United States of America; the Swiss Confederation; the Republic of Poland; the Kingdom of the Netherlands; the Republic of Azerbaijan; the Ukrainian part of the Interparliamentary Assembly of the Verkhovna Rada of Ukraine, the Seimas of the Republic of Lithuania and the Seimas and Senate of the Republic of Poland.

+Public activities

+In 2004, Hereha founded the Epicenter for Children Foundation, which develops social and sports schools.

+In 2011, he founded the charitable foundation “Oleksandr and Halyna Hereh Foundation.”

+In 2012, he founded the Khmelnytsky regional public organization “For Specific Causes”, which specializes mainly in helping veterans, repairing hospitals and schools, and equipping gyms.

+In April 2013, he was elected president of the Ukrainian Weightlifting Federation."

+On June 16, 2017, he was elected vice president of the Ukrainian Football Association (UAF), and in August 2020, he was elected first vice president of the Volleyball Federation of Ukraine.

+In the first days after Russia's full-scale invasion of Ukraine, the co-owners of the Epicenter allocated more than 400 million UAH to help the Ukrainian military.

+Together with the Kyiv City State Administration, in February 2022, the Humanitarian Headquarters was organized to provide the Armed Forces, the military and the population.
+Epicenter provided its own premises, vehicle fleet, labor force, and strategic stocks of goods.

+The company ensured the reception and dispatch of humanitarian aid for Kyiv, Bucha, Irpin and Chernihiv.

+In July 2022, Epicenter supported the initiative of the country's First Lady Olena Zelenska and the UNITED24 fundraising platform to raise funds for ambulances.
+The company donated 20 cars and announced a campaign to purchase 55 resuscitation vehicles and armored vehicles to evacuate the wounded from the war zone.